TharinduBalasooriya/tracified-sample-docz/docs/intro.md

 #### Traceability Data

-the process of mapping and showing the entire journey of the product manufactured from raw materials to finished goods.
+The process of mapping and showing the entire journey of the product manufactured from raw materials to finished goods.

+#### Consumer-map

+The map shown to the end consumer, which contains all the specific locations through which the product went through during different stages of the supply chain.

+#### Consumer-map-Geo-locations

+The locations identified through GPS or IP addresses, to track the product journey

+#### Consumer-map-Geo-locations

+A photo which is associated with a specific location and is linked with a geotag.
+These images can be uploaded from the Tracified Field Office

 export const VideoIframe = () => (